onedata/onedata-documentation/doc/account_management.md

 # Account Management
-You account can be managed by clicking on your login name on the right side of the top pane.
+Your account can be managed by clicking on your login name on the right side of the top pane in the Onedata web interface.

 <p align="center">
 <img src="img/manage_account0.png">